rolly9992/Project4/README.md

 	individual_picks_vs_SPY.py – the final script that does some backtesting.
 What would have happened if we picked 5 stocks based on the algorithm (with no human interfering).
 How would it have done?
 There is a shuffle function in the models used here so there is some variation in the outcome.

+  	output_metrics_to_tables.ipynb - a jupyter notebook used to create tables of output metrics for the various sets of models used.

 Individual files in the main directory